Don Francks: Personal life

 An avid motorcycle rider, Don Francks also had a collection of twelve antique cars, mostly Model-T Ford racing cars dated 1912 to 1927.
 He supported Greenpeace and the Tibetan independence movement.
-After quitting alcohol at the age of 21, Francks smoked marijuana, performing a song called "Smoking Reefers".
+After quitting alcohol at the age of 21, Francks smoked marijuana, performing a song called "Smoking Reefers."
 As a spokesman for Other Voices (Canadian TV series) in the mid-1960s, he investigated a boy's murder at Red Pheasant Cree Nation in Saskatchewan.

-Later in life, Francks had a son, Bentley Clay Francks-Slaughter, who died in a house fire late in 2008.